Millions of hungry Americans turn to food banks for 1st time

 Her husband was laid off from his job as a pipefitter and she’s unable to work, having undergone two surgeries — one on her spine, the other on her arm — in the last two months.
 She also has two grown children who’ve moved home since the pandemic began.

-“This is a hard thing to accept that you have to do this,” says a weary-sounding Duerr, her throat covered with bandages as a result of a recent operation.
+“This is a hard thing to accept that you have to do this,” says a weary-sounding Duerr, her throat covered with bandages as the result of a recent operation.
 Every morning she monitors the local news for announcements of the next food donation; she tries to attend as many as she can, sometimes sharing the food with less-mobile neighbors.

 Duerr, 56, faces painful choices.
 “I either pay bills or get food,” she says, though these donations have brought some relief.